vicmay/ToSSL/MISSING-TODO.md

 - All high priority features implemented and tested in test_high_priority_features.tcl.
 - Argon2 not supported in this OpenSSL build.
 - Full SSL/TLS connection tests require network operations and are not included in the unit test script.
+- EC point operations, EC key components extraction, Ed25519, X25519, key fingerprinting, certificate time validation, and Base64URL encoding/decoding implemented and tested in test_new_features_extended.tcl.
+- Base64URL padding edge case: roundtrip may not be perfect for some inputs.

 *This document should be updated as features are implemented and new requirements are identified.*